 The database and server restoration process:

-- Bluedot will immediately notify its clients of the Catastrophic Failure and expected resolution time.
+- Bluedot will immediately notify the Client of the catastrophic failure event and expected resolution time.

-- Bluedot will initially restore the database from the offsite back up into an alternative public cloud environment, hosted by Rackspace, providing a fast restoration of service.
+- Bluedot will initially restore the database from the offsite back up into an alternative public cloud environment, providing a fast restoration of service.

 - Bluedot will restore application images from the off-site back up or images from the build systems.